anant996/Ansible-Tutorial/README.md

 ## Common Issues
    If you encounter any issues during the setup and execution of this project, here are some common problems and their solutions:

-   1. Issue: Locale Encoding Error
+   1. Issue: Locale Encoding Error<br>
       Solution: Set your locale encoding to UTF-8.
-You can do this by running the following command:
+You can do this by running the following command:<br>
       ```bash
       export LC_ALL=C.UTF-8
       export LANG=C.UTF-8

-   2. Issue: Authentication Error
+   2. Issue: Authentication Error<br>
-      Solution: Make sure to provide the correct SSH private key file path in the apache.yml file.
-Example: ansible_ssh_private_key_file: "/path/to/your/your_pem_file.pem"
+      Solution: Make sure to provide the correct SSH private key file path in the apache.yml file.<br>
+      Example: ansible_ssh_private_key_file: "/path/to/your/your_pem_file.pem"<br>

 Add any other common issues you encountered and their solutions here.